dotnet/designs/accepted/2020/linking-libraries.md

 place to write the events.
 We can introduce a feature switch to remove `EventSource` code/calls.
 [Issue tracking this work](https://github.com/dotnet/runtime/issues/37414)

-#### Removing embedded descriptor files
+#### Usage of descriptor files

-There are libraries which use private Reflection to call between assemblies.
-One reason for this is layering.
-If Assembly A references Assembly B, and Assembly B needs to call a method in Assembly A, it can't reference it directly.
-We've solved that with a Reflection call.
+Trimming .NET applications has been around for a while in the Xamarin scenarios.
+To add the ability to overcome limitations of the trim tool, a descriptor files where introduces.
+These are instructions to the trim tool to preserve some type/method always, without seeing a direct reference to it.

-In order to ensure the trim tool doesn't remove the private method, these libraries may have added "Embedded Descriptor Files" (or `ILLinkTrim.xml` in the `dotnet/runtime` repo) which get embedded into the built assembly.
+There are libraries which already use these descriptor files (or `ILLinkTrim.xml` in the `dotnet/runtime` repo) which are embedded into the library assembly.

-These tell the trim tool not to trim the specified method/type.
-The problem is that the trim tool never trims the specified method/type, even if the call site of the Reflection is not needed.
+The problem is that the trim tool never trims the specified method/type, even if the part of the library which requires such dependency is not needed by the application and is actually trimmed away.

 See [issue](https://github.com/dotnet/runtime/issues/31712) and
 [another issue](https://github.com/dotnet/runtime/issues/35199)